emilythestrangee/myDFIR_SOC/Day 04 - Kibana Setup Tutorial.md

 ## Step 8 — Configure Encryption Keys

 Encryption keys are required to secure saved objects, reporting, and security features in Kibana.

-Generate the keys:
+Navigate to the Kibana binary directory and generate the keys:

 `./kibana-encryption-keys generate`